pillmuncher/yogic.cs/README.md

 2. **Logical Queries**:

-   Define your logical goals using these combinator functions.
+   Define your logical queries using these combinator functions.
 A goal represents a statement or query you want to resolve.
 To find solutions to your goals, call the `Resolve` function on them to start the resolution process.

 3. **Unification and Substitution of Variables**: